 Responsibiltiies include using the OM financial system to track gifts that have come in and ensure that the funds are spent on the correct project or ministry.

-The work is based from the ministry base office in a dynamic environment.
+The work is based from the ministry base office in a dynamic cross cultural environment.

 The Field Accountant will also interact with short term outreach teams.

 As soon as possible